 State law specifies that before someone may bring an action to recover damages based on medical malpractice, the plaintiff must make a “reasonable inquiry as permitted by the circumstances” to show a “good faith belief” that the plaintiff suffered negligence in the defendant’s treatment or care.
 As evidence of that good faith inquiry, the party filing the claim must obtain a signed statement from a “similar health care provider” explaining why there is evidence of malpractice.

 Failure to include this evidence of the inquiry may provide grounds for dismissal of the suit.
 As a practical matter, the injured party must have medical evidence of the malpractice—typically delivered in the form of an expert witness opinion from another healthcare provider—to recover damages.

 However, having to obtain this statement before filing imposes an added burden on the party seeking recovery.
 This makes it even more important to seek prompt legal advice from a qualified lawyer in Glastonbury in the wake of suspected medical malpractice.

 How Can a Medical Malpractice Lawyer Help?

 An attorney could assess whether or not there is a possibility of malpractice and have that determination vetted preliminarily by an expert in the field.
 Additionally, an attorney could investigate a claim property and develop a comprehensive review of the claim.

 It is difficult to sue for medical malpractice.
 Just because something went wrong, someone was injured, or a procedure did not go as planned, that does not mean there is malpractice.
-An attorney in the area could evaluate the circumstances of a medical malpractice claim and hire the right experts.
+A medical malpractice lawyer in Glastonbury could evaluate the circumstances of a medical malpractice claim and hire the right experts.
 It is incredibly difficult for somebody without an attorney to find and hire these experts and present a case properly.